What is culture shock?

 of culture shock is different and not everyone may experience all or even some

 Stages of culture shock

-the culture.
-The person has learned to not only function well, but enjoys
+“at home” in the culture.
+You have learned to not only function well, but also

-living in the culture, perhaps preferring certain cultural traits of the
+enjoy living in the culture, perhaps preferring certain cultural traits of the

-new culture to their own, adopting certain behaviours from the new culture, and
+new culture to their own, adopting certain behaviors from the new culture, and

 getting involved in new activities in the culture.